You've got options! Click the drop-down to choose (prices starting at $2,749.00)

 Again: We will not process an order, charge your card, or ship your bass until we quote precise shipping costs and receive your approval.
 Basses are almost always IN STOCK and normally are shipped within 3-10 business days of order processing.

-We've been having these bags made for well over 10 years now; its a popular item, as it's a roomy, well-padded, special case at a great price.
-And you get your choice of two colors (a tasteful Hunter Green or traditional Black)...
+We've been having these bags made for well over 15 years now; its a popular item, as it's a roomy, well-padded, special case for your 3/4 size bass at a great price.
+And you get your choice of two colors (a tasteful Hunter Green or traditional Black) - and the NEW 1/2 size model is now available as well!

 Our laminated bass is excellent for students, intermediate players, and gigging musicians of all styles of music.
 These ¾, ½, and ¼ size basses feature adjustable bridges, ebony fingerboards and quality components, and are COMPLETELY set up and ready-to-play right out of the box.